Why spend 10 hours learning a chapter when you can nail it in two? Let's have a look at ways to streamline your working process.

 - Prone to long and short-term memory problems

 None of these side effects are going to help you perform well in an exam room, no matter how many hours of cramming you were able to do.
-Get your full eight-nine hours a night to get the most out of your studying.
+Get your full eight-nine hours a night to get the most out of your studying, increase productivity and focus.